 While some Canadians might rent to avoid the cost and responsibility of owning a property, they still often treat their rental abodes like their very own home.
-This shows when renters take pride in their living space and ensure the property is pristine come move-out day.
-However, even if renters check off all the must-dos on their move-out checklist, and are confident that the property will meet and/or even exceed the landlord’s expectations, it doesn’t guarantee them that they will get their full deposits back—an assumption that could cost them, big time.
+It shows when renters take pride in their living space —and ensures the property is pristine come move-out day.
+However, even if renters check off all the must-dos on their move-out checklist, and are confident that the property will meet and/or even exceed the landlord’s expectations, it doesn’t guarantee them that they will get their full damage deposits back—an assumption that could cost them, big time.
 That’s why we wanted to look at how rental damage deposits are regulated in Canada since it can vary by province.

 Let’s take a look at the cost of renting, how damage deposits are used and how to protect yourself as a rental tenant in Canada since this differs from province to province.

 The cost of renting

 It’s not cheap to rent properties, especially in British Columbia and Ontario where rent is costing tenants over 20% of their annual income.
 The price only increases when you consider the addition of renter’s insurance, damage deposits or pet deposits—which can be additional charges based on provincial regulations.
 Therefore, as tenants, knowledge of your rights and responsibilities is crucial.
 It’s important that you understand your provincial regulations as far as renters’ rights go and also to understand what your landlord is obligated to do as a property owner on your behalf.
 Sure, it’s wonderful to not have to worry about owning a home and all of the maintenance that comes along with that responsibility, but renting has just as many important details and concerns that Canadians may not realize.
 I learned this lesson the hard way just last year.